Benefits of Stable Blood Sugar: How To Reap and Keep Them

 • Risk of disease

 When you’re in good shape, your body can deal with the occasional spike in blood glucose.
-But if your blood sugar is on a constant rollercoaster of highs and lows—due to your diet, age, genetics, and other factors—it can leave you exhausted, moody, and hungry throughout the day.
+But if your blood sugar is on a constant rollercoaster of highs and lows—due to your diet, age, genetics, and other factors—fluctuations can leave you exhausted, moody, and hungry throughout the day.

 4 Benefits of Stable Glucose